 Plastics such as LDPE, LLDPE, HDPE and POF

 It does not include cellophane.

 * Commercial loads of garbage that contain any paper and cardboard, scrap metal and recyclable wood will be subject to the Designated Materials Rate at City landfills.

 If your business does not have a recycling program in place after Nov.
 1, 2016, our first step will be to work with you to help you become bylaw compliant.
 If there is still no compliance, the building owner will be subject to a fine.

 Businesses and organizations are free to hire the service provider of their choice and negotiate costs directly with them.
-If you're looking for a private recycler, check out the Green Calgary Recycler listing.
+If you're looking for a recycling collection company, check out the Green Calgary Recycler listing.

 How to get started: Tools and resources are available

-Our Education and Resources page has tools to help, including free posters and templates, and details about upcoming information sessions and other opportunities for assistance.
+Our Education and Resources page has tools to help you get started, including how-to guides, free signage, a do-it yourself waste audit kit and other opportunities for assistance.